Weekend Challenge: The Get Up From The Floor Trio

-I’m thrilled to start off the New Year with a different kind of challenge that is very important for your bone health and peace of mind.
+I’m thrilled to start off the weekend with a different kind of challenge that is very important for your bone health and peace of mind.

 This Weekend Challenge consists of three different moves, each necessary for getting up off the floor easily – a concern for many of us in the community, whether we want to play with grandchildren, do household chores, or get up from a fall.